Internet2/comanage-registry-docker/docs/basic-auth-postgres-persist.md

 mkdir -p /docker/srv/comanage-registry/local
 ```

-* Create a docker-compose.yml file that mounts the directories you created
+* Create a template docker-compose.yml file that mounts the directories you created
 as volumes in the database container:
 ```
 version: '3.1'